Williams Brothers Begin

-When a better tool is made… MARSHALLTOWN will make it!
-MARSHALLTOWN has been the first to offer some of the most innovative changes in its industry.
+When a better tool is made MARSHALLTOWN will make it!
+MARSHALLTOWN was the first to offer some of the most innovative changes in its industry.
 Its innovative spirit has been evident from the very beginning, and its continuous product development has helped the company achieve and maintain its status as the Standard of Quality since 1890.

-Perhaps one of the company’s largest successes came in the early 1990s, when MARSHALLTOWN was the first company to put a soft-grip handle on a construction tool thereby revolutionizing the hand tool industry.
+Perhaps one of the company’s largest successes came in the early 1990s, when MARSHALLTOWN was the first company to put a soft-grip handle on a construction tool, thereby revolutionizing the hand tool industry.
 MARSHALLTOWN obtained several patents and registered the DuraSoft® brand name.
-All of its DuraSoft® handles feature a unique black plastic core and a “brick red” soft-grip material that is easily recognized by tradesmen.
-Today, MARSHALLTOWN offers its familiar “brick red” handles on hundreds of tools, including trowels, tuck pointers, jointers and sled runners, hawks, taping knives, joint and putty knives, edgers, groovers, floats and darbies, chisels, rasps, tapers, utility knives, sanders, squeegees, texture guns, seam rollers, saws, scrapers, winter/snow tools, siding, and roofing.
+All its DuraSoft® handles feature a unique black plastic core and a “brick red” soft-grip material that is easily recognized by tradesmen.
+Today, MARSHALLTOWN offers its familiar “brick red” handles on hundreds of tools, including trowels, taping knives, sanders, and more.

 Marshalltown Trowel changed its name in 2003.
-The company had long since become more than just a “trowel” supplier and now offers over 7,000 products for professionals and do-it-yourselfers in asphalt, brick, concrete, drywall, EIFS, flooring, paint, plaster, stucco, tile and wallpaper.
-To its customers and others in the industry, the company is known for the best tools and it is known by one name—MARSHALLTOWN.
+The company has long since become more than just a “trowel” supplier and now offers over 7,000 products for professionals and do-it-yourselfers in asphalt, concrete, drywall, masonry, paint, snow, and tile.
+To its customers and others in the industry, the company is known for the best tools and by one name—MARSHALLTOWN.

-A long ways from the small machine shop the Williams brothers began in 1890, MARSHALLTOWN is now one of the largest tool manufacturers in the world.
+A long way from the small machine shop the Williams brothers began in 1890, MARSHALLTOWN is now one of the largest tool manufacturers in the world.
 Despite its growth and innovation, the company has stayed true to its roots.
-It still manufactures tools with superior quality and it still uses honesty and square dealing.
+It still manufactures tools with superior quality and still uses honesty and square dealing.
 However, staying true to its roots does not mean it hasn’t changed.
-MARSHALLTOWN continues making major improvements to its infrastructure and manufacturing and distribution processes to ensure that it can continue to serve its customers well into the future.
+MARSHALLTOWN continues to make major improvements to its infrastructure and manufacturing and distribution processes to ensure that it can continue to serve its customers well into the future.